Luke Fortner: Jacksonville Jaguars

 Fortner was selected by the Jacksonville Jaguars in the third round, 65th overall, of the 2022 NFL draft.
 He was named the Jaguars' starting center as a rookie.
+Fortner operated as a full-time starter in 2022 and 2023, before being used as a backup in 2024; in 51 total appearances for Jacksonville, he recovered one fumble while losing two.

 New Orleans Saints

 On August 17, 2025, Fortner was traded to the New Orleans Saints in exchange for defensive tackle Khalen Saunders.

+Carolina Panthers

+On March 11, 2026, Fortner signed a one-year, $4.75 million contract with the Carolina Panthers.

+Personal life

+On November 15, 2025, Fortner married Trudye Lutton.